tskit-dev/tutorials/_sources/terminology_and_concepts.md

 :::
 ::::

-A tree sequence is a data structure which describes a set of evolutionary trees, together with some associated data that specifies, for example, the location of mutations in the tree sequence.
+A tree sequence is a data structure which describes a set of correlated evolutionary trees, together with some associated data that specifies, for example, the location of mutations in the tree sequence.
+More technically, a tree sequence stores a biological structure known as an "Ancestral Recombination Graph", or ARG.

 Below are the most important {ref}`terms and concepts <tskit:sec_data_model_definitions>` that you'll encounter in these tutorials,  but first we'll {func}`~tskit.load` a tree